 The programme includes: history of cocktails; alcoholic and non-alcoholic beverages; handling of equipment; glassware; garnishes; major cocktail categories; cocktail making styles and techniques; pre-and post dinner drinks; hot drinks and speciality coffees.
 Responsible alcohol consumption.

-Entrants should be mature students (23 years +).
-Applicants below this age threshold can apply and will be considered based on their previous industry experience and or their previous accredited certified learning.
+Entrants should be (18 years +).
 No previous experience required for entry level modules.
 Advanced level modules may have pre-requisite modules or/and relevant industry experience requirements.
 Applications for exemptions will be considered on a case by case basis.
 Entrants may be required to attend for an interview.

 Successful applicants can progress to the Advanced Cocktail Making progamme [+click here]